-Senate Bill 1117 would amend the Michigan Strategic Fund Act to create the Strategic and Operational Advisory Board (Board) within the Michigan Strategic Fund (MSF) and prescribe its members and responsibilities.
+Senate Bill 214 would amend the Michigan Strategic Fund Act to create the Strategic Advisory Board (Board) within the Michigan Strategic Fund (MSF) and prescribe its members and duties.

-Senate Bill 1116 would amend the Michigan Strategic Fund Act to do the following:
+Senate Bill 213 would amend the Michigan Strategic Fund Act to do the following:

-- -- Require the Board to develop a strategic plan and operational plan within a year of the bill's effective date and update them annually thereafter. - -- Prescribe the components of the strategic and operational plans, including the identification of goals for economic development anchored in population growth and prosperity of residents and strategies to achieve those goals, among other things. - -- By May 1, 2026, and annually after, require the Board to compile a report on the plans, submit the report to the Governor and certain House and Senate committees, and publish the report on the MSF or Michigan Economic Development Corporation's (MEDC) website.
+- -- Require the Board to develop a strategic plan within a year of the bill's effective date for the following 10 years and require the Michigan Economic Development Corporation (MEDC) to update the plan annually thereafter. - -- Prescribe the components of the strategic plans, including the identification of goals for economic development anchored in population growth and prosperity of residents and strategies to achieve those goals, among other things. - -- By May 1, 2026, and annually after, require the MEDC to compile a report on the plans, submit the report to the Governor and certain House and Senate committees, and publish the report on the MSF or MEDC website.